 First, approximately two-thirds of the vineyard-workers declined to join the intervention group.
 In line with the existing literature (Kelly et al. 2016; Robroek et al. 2009), the main reasons provided were the lack of interest for the APA program, the scheduling of the APA training sessions out of working hours and to perceive oneself as already physically active enough.
 This information is valuable since, in a certain way, they reflect a potential mismatch between vineyard-workers non participants' needs, expectations, or preferences and the APA program design.
 Since no guidelines exist in the literature, it seems difficult to provide a valid framework to counteract the lack of interest for the APA program.
-Therefore, to encourage the first participants at end-of-program meetings focusing on the effects of the APA program on outcomes, (2) to complete the APA program with the implementation of educational classes (Robroek et al. 2009) and finally (3) to implement the APA program as a long-term strategy to improve non participants' perception of company commitment (Ryde et al. 2013).
+Therefore, to encourage the first participation in a further APA program, it could be interesting to (1) continue to involve/invite non participants at end-of-program meetings focusing on the effects of the APA program on outcomes, (2) to complete the APA program with the implementation of educational classes (Robroek et al. 2009) and finally (3) to implement the APA program as a long-term strategy to improve non participants' perception of company commitment (Ryde et al. 2013).